ngunjirialex/new-app/README.md

 # new-app
 application

-Hi New application
+Hi New application,

-I wish to develope an app for LIWA.
+I wish to develop an app for LIWA.